Piazzi/state/README.md

 # Code

 Simple project representing the State design pattern.
+For this one i made a example which represents states for when you make a Order online.

 # Definition